 Also the Tiber has given Rome a chance to develop to what it became: the center of the Roman Empire.
 As one of the longest Italian rivers the Tiber has made a channel of transport.
 In Roman times waterways were the only way to travel and move cargo.

 A Vespa and Ponte Umberto I. Behind the bridge Palazzo di Giustizia.

 But the Tiber flooded a lot and caused problems until the Lungotevere embankments were built.
 Today you can safely drive and walk along these tree lined avenues on both sides of the river, without floods.

-Tiber makes bends and the Centro Storico was built in its greatest bend.
+Tiber makes bends and the Centro Storico came up in its greatest bend.
 The ancient Rome is on the same side as the Centro Storico while beyond the Tiber grew some of Rome’s top attractions: the Vatican, Trastevere – and the Castel Sant’Angelo.

 Castel Sant’Angelo and the River Tiber

 The Castel Sant’Angelo is a massive fortress with a rich history.
 The Castel has old prison cells in the basement, former Popes’ apartments on the first floor and the roof offers splendid views to the Tiber.
-The Ponte Sant’ Angelo in front has massive statues:
+The Ponte Sant’ Angelo has some massive stone statues: